openedx/open-edx-proposals/oeps/best-practices/oep-0067/decisions/frontend/0011-caret-ranges-dependencies.rst

 #. **More Clearly Communicates Engineering Intent**: Specifying caret ranges explicitly indicates that a project intends to accept non-breaking
    updates in accordance with semantic versioning.
 This improves clarity for maintainers and contributors.

-#. **Improves Renovate Workflow and Reduces Maintenance Overhead**: With caret ranges, Renovate still detects and opens PRs for minor and patch
+#. **Improves Renovate Workflow and Reduces Maintenance Overhead**: The Open edX platform uses `Renovate`_ to automate and manage dependency updates.
+With
-   updates, but these updates typically require only a package-lock.json change rather than modifying package.json.
+   caret ranges, Renovate still detects and opens PRs for minor and patch updates, but these updates typically require only a ``package-lock.json`` change rather than modifying ``package.json``.
 This allows Renovate to group updates more efficiently and reduces unnecessary PR churn.
-In contrast, pinned dependencies require Renovate to open a PR for every minor or patch update to explicitly modify package.json, increasing maintenance overhead.
+In contrast, pinned dependencies require Renovate to open a PR for every minor or patch update to explicitly modify ``package.json``, increasing maintenance overhead.

 Consequence
 ***********